 Starting On The Opposite Side

 Since we had already done the Hammock Hiking Nature Trail, we decided to start with a trail on the opposite side of the island and make our way across.
 First up was the River Spoil Landing Trail.
 After making it to the end we were disappointed that there were no water views at the end.
-You know when your at the end of the trail because there are markers with the trail initials followed by a 1.
+You know when you’re at the end of the trail because there are markers with the trail initials followed by a 1.
 One thing we didn’t realize (we forget to check our app) is that there was a Geocache on this trail.
 By the time we remembered to check the app, we were already too far to head back.

 Bear Tree Landing